cinosh07/NexGen-Intervalometer/README.md

 The firmware is availlable HERE https://github.com/cinosh07/ESP32_Camera_Slider

-The interface is accessed by connecting to the Intervalometer hotspot over your mobile web browser. **Soon to come -> OLED Display with rotary nob to be able to do configurations and operations without using the wireless application.**
+The interface is accessed by connecting to the Intervalometer hotspot over your mobile web browser. **Soon to come: OLED Display with rotary nob to be able to do configurations and operations without using the wireless application.**

-To follow the project check my youtube channel https://youtube.com/@carltremblay
+To follow the project check out my youtube channel https://youtube.com/@carltremblay

 ![Home Page](https://github.com/cinosh07/NexGen-Intervalometer/raw/main/images/Intervalometer-V1_2023-Mar-11_04-23-04AM-000_CustomizedView15435444726.png)